HalimHamidov/42_boot2root/writeup2.md

-# Opening file system without any restrictions
+# Opening the file system of the ISO file

 ## Opening the given ISO file